MemphisFoo/bravo-xo/README.md

 As a user, I can:

 * Sign up to gain access
-* Login in securely (authentication and authorization)
+* Complete the remainder of my profile( Bio, Favorite show, Sexuality, Pronouns); it persists to the database.
-* Fill out a bio and category section (favorite show, character); it persists to the database.
+* Login in securely (authentication and authorization).
 * Set up my preferences: sexuality, age, distance from me.
 * Filter results based on those preferences.
 * Like other users in my category.
 * Change distance and age preferences with a drop down filter.
-* Chat to the other users based on my preferences within my categories (sexuality, age, etc.)
+* Chat to other users based on my preferences within my categories (sexuality, age, etc.)

 STRETCH GOALS
 * Set up a date with that user through a calendar function.